fbpx

 Home » Learn Norwegian » The Languages of Norway

 Many languages are used in Norway, and there is more than one flavour of Norwegian.
-Let's look at the most common languages of Norway.
+Whether you're planning a move or just a visit, let's look at the most common languages of Norway.

-Learning a language is an important aspect of relocating to any country, but in Norway there are some extra things to consider before diving in.
+Learning a language is an important aspect of relocating to any country, but every language is different.
+In Norway, there are several things to consider before diving in.

 What languages do Norwegians speak?